 Stream the Entire Album:

-3RD PRESSING: This time around we've got three new colors of vinyl, Bloody Gold Splatter (limited to 100), Maroon/Gold Swirl (limited to 100), and translucent pilsner (limited to 400).
+3RD PRESSING (sold out): This time around we've got three new colors of vinyl, Bloody Gold Splatter (limited to 100), Maroon/Gold Swirl (limited to 100), and translucent pilsner (limited to 400).
 The records come housed in a 20pt full color gatefold jacket.

 2ND PRESSING (sold out): This pressing features a full color 20pt gatefold jacket with gold foil stamping and two new colors of vinyl.
 300 on gold vinyl and 200 on white vinyl.
 The records were split between the label, the band, and the distributor, so we all have very limited quantities on each color.
 Also, all preorders will ship with an 11x17 poster.
 Snag one up!